Harriet Isabel Adams: Life and career

-Beginning in 1906, Adams became a Fellow of the Linnean Society of London, accredited with being the oldest biological society in the world, and later a member of the Botanical Society and Exchange Club of the British Isles.
+In 1906 Adams became a Fellow of the Linnean Society of London, accredited with being the oldest biological society in the world.
+The Linnean Society had only begun to admit women in 1904 so this was an outstanding achievement for Isabel, which is the name she preferred to use.
+Adams was also a member of the Botanical Society and Exchange Club of the British Isles.

-Shortly after, the first volume of her book, Wild Flowers of the British Isles, was published in 1907, followed with the second volume in 1910.
-Accompanied by her botanical illustrations was an in-depth guide to every wildflower found in the British Isles.
-This volume of books became the highlight of her career and remains one of Adams' best known works.
+Shortly after she was awarded her FLS, the first volume of her book, Wild Flowers of the British Isles, was published in 1907, followed by the second volume in 1910.
+Accompanying her botanical illustrations was an in-depth guide to every wildflower found in the British Isles.